 Attaching stacktrace and verbose mode boot messages.

-#2 Updated by Peter Oruba about 3 years ago
+#2 Updated by Peter Oruba over 3 years ago

 I counterchecked by installing FreeBSD-11.0-RELEASE-amd64 and Ubuntu Server 17.04 and both properly poweroff my machine.